themap/themap/docs/concepts/layer_style_definition.md

 ## Common

-This object contains styling definations regarding appearance of the layer.
+This object contains styling definitions regarding appearance of the layer.

     {
         'common-color': '#074223',